vision10/mssql-ssrs/README.md

 var report = await reportExecution.getReport(reportPath, fileType, parameters)
 ```
 - `parameters` can be an object with name, value atributes or instance of `ReportParameterInfo` objects
+**NOTE**: HTML render will automatically get associated image streams from the report server in base64 inside the html

 report result:
 ```js